anuja2299/Diatance_angle_detection/README.md

 # Diatance_angle_detection
 Distance and angle calculated using computer vision and HSV filtering through webcam interface.
 First compile and run the vision.py file and then main.py, there will be a webcam interface and you can show your image through the camera by adjusting the numerical values given.
+After that by masking you can get the perfect result.